RedisLabs/redisraft/docs/Using.md

 Notes:

 1. Key expiration is performed as a local operation on each cluster node.
-The reason for this is that expiration depends on a local clock as well as active expiry logic; thus, volatile keys may violate consistency.
+The reason for this is that expiration depends on a local clock as well as on active expiry logic; thus, volatile keys may violate consistency.

 2. Blocking operations are not supported.

-3. `WATCH` and `UNWATCH` are not supported in two cases: when *Explicit Mode* or *Follower Proxy* is enabled (for a description of these modes, see below). `MULTI/EXEC/DISCARD` are not supported in *Explicit Mode* but can be used with *Follower Proxy*.
+3. `WATCH` and `UNWATCH` are not supported in two cases: when [*Explicit Mode*](Development.md#explicit-mode) or [*Follower Proxy*](Development.md#follower-proxy-mode) is enabled. `MULTI/EXEC/DISCARD` are not supported in *Explicit Mode* but can be used with *Follower Proxy*.

 4. Lua scripts are supported but should be written as pure functions (i.e., as required when script replication rather than command replication is in use).
 This is because a RedisRaft cluster replicates the Lua script itself to each node, not the raw Redis commands that result from running the script.